robabram/salty-orm/README.md

 Records can be changed and saved, new records can be created and inserted as well.

+Has support for handling and setting values for a 'created' and 'modified' datetime field if they exist in a table.

 **Examples**

 Connect to a MySQL Database